 - Is there a sixth sense?

-- What is the most sensitive human sense?
+- What sense is most developed at birth?

 - What is sixth sense?